openexam/openexam-online/README.md

 ## Logotype

-The [project logotype](http://openexam.io/assets/img/logo-medium-normal.png) is owned by the OpenExam project that also claims the rights to restrict its usage.
+The [project logotype](http://openexam.io/assets/img/logo-medium-normal.png) in all shapes and colors are intellectual properties owned by Anders Lövgren and donated to the OpenExam project (http://openexam.io) that also claims the rights to restrict its usage.

 In general the logotype can be freely used without permission, except for your own projects including projects forked from https://github.com/openexam.

 Usage as the <u>site logotype</u> is restrained to the official project page or sites managed by the OpenExam project.

 ## Project page